dcqwqc/SideHub/README.md

 ## About Me :)

 Hey!
 I'm qwqc, a 15-year-old developer.
-Even tho Im more Into game design Im currently developing this and its  pure Pain already :)
+And I'm currently developing this thing right here and its  pure Pain already :)

 ## Features